-In writing, the document conducts incidents and reports them to Club leadership as soon as possible incompliance with the Club's Incident Reporting Policy.
+• Document, in writing, restroom conduct incidents and report them to Club leadership as soon as possible in compliance with the Club's Incident Reporting Policy.

-6.0 Entrance and Exit Control
+Entrance and Exit Control

 All facility entries and exits shall be controlled and monitored by paid adult staff (18 or over) during all hours of operation, along with a system to monitor and track everyone who is in the facility.